sallareznov/gc-levenshtein/README.md

 ### The goal

-The goal of this project is to measure and compare carbon footprints of multiple languages through programs executing the same task.
+The goal of this project is to measure and compare energy footprints of multiple languages through programs executing the same task.

 ### The tool
 To get those metrics, the project uses [PowerAPI](http://powerapi.org), a middleware toolkit for building software-defined power meters.
 Software-defined power meters are configurable software libraries that can estimate the power consumption of software in real-time.